BinarCode/vue-form-wizard/docs/README.md

 ## Scoped slots

 Form-wizard exposes multiple scoped slots which can be used to customize some parts of the wizard.
 Usage example and implementation details are presented in [0.6.2 release](https://github.com/cristijora/vue-form-wizard/releases/tag/v0.6.2)

-Since [0.6.3](https://github.com/cristijora/vue-form-wizard/releases/tag/v0.6.3), button slots can be also used as scoped slots and have the following methods/properties exposed
+Since [0.6.4](https://github.com/cristijora/vue-form-wizard/releases/tag/v0.6.4), button slots can be also used as scoped slots and have the following methods/properties exposed

+* **nextTab** // will go to the next tab/step when called
+* **prevTab** //will got to the prev tab/step when called
+* **activeTabIndex** // current active tab index
+* **isLastStep** // boolean to tell whether it's the last step or not
+* **fillButtonStyle** // object with styles for wizard-buttons (contains background and color passed through wizard props)

+These properties apply to the following slots:

 * **prev** - Previous button content (no need to worry about handling the button functionality)
 * **next** - Next button content